 Properties of Copper

 Copper is highly valued for its excellent electrical and thermal conductivity, making it a primary choice for wiring and electronics.
 It’s also very malleable and can be stretched into thin wires without breaking.
 This flexibility and natural corrosion resistance make copper ideal for plumbing and heating systems.
-Furthermore, its ability to easily form alloys with other metals enhances its utility in various applications.
+Its ability to easily form alloys with other metals enhances its uses in various applications even more.

 Common Copper Alloys